ome/omero-web/README.rst

     pip install -e .

 This will install OMERO.web into your virtualenv as an editable package, so any edits to source files should be reflected in your installation.

-Note that if you add or remove files you must rerun the last step.
+Note you should not install multiple omero modules in editable mode.
+For example do not ``pip install -e`` omero-py and omero-web in the same virtualenv.

 Running tests
 -------------